-IMPORTANT UPDATE FOR 2021: Congress has approved an extension of the PPP loan program until March 31, 2021, including “second draw” PPP loans for businesses that received PPP funding in 2020.
+IMPORTANT UPDATE FOR 2021: Congress has approved an extension of the PPP loan program.
+SBA will accept applications through May 31, 2021, including “second draw” PPP loans for businesses that received PPP funding in 2020.
 There are simpler rules and a new application form.
 Please click for more details about PPP loans in 2021.

 Key PPP updates for 2021 include: